COVID Community Grants and Residential Care Settings

 Outline Principles of the fund

-Through the application process the group will be linked into the Community Action Hub.
-It will be contacted to support residents that have called the central hotline or those that have contacted the community group.
+Through the application process the group will be linked into the council’s COVID Community Response Cell.
+If the application is successful the group may be contacted to support residents that have called the council’s COVID Helpline (01983 823600) or those that have contacted a local community hub.

-Reasonable operating costs and fuel used for delivering essential shopping will be covered by the fund.
-Funding is subject to the provision of travel logs to a maximum of 45p per mile (HMRC rate).
+Reasonable operating costs and fuel used for support transport can be covered by the fund, subject to keeping travel logs and reimbursement of mileage to a maximum of 45p per mile (HMRC rate).

 How to Apply